patternfly/training-scenarios/tables/intro-table/step2.md

 export default App;
 </pre>

-3) Now, declare two constants, outside of the React "App" component, to represent a set of columns and rows.
+3) Now, declare two constants, outside of the React "App" component (below the last import statement at the top, above the line starting with `const App = () =`), to represent a set of columns and rows.

 <pre class="file" data-target="clipboard">
 const columns = ["First column", "Second column", "Third column"];